void-linux/void-packages/README.md

 Once the binary packages have been signed, check the repository contains the appropriate `hex fingerprint`:

-	$ xbps-query --repository=$PWD/hostdir/binpkgs -vL
+	$ xbps-query --repository=hostdir/binpkgs -vL
 	...

-Each time a binary package is created, the repository must be signed as explained above with the difference that only those new packages will be signed.
+Each time a binary package is created, a package signature must be created with `--sign-pkg`.

 > It is not possible to sign a repository with multiple RSA keys.